nadyavoynich/Instacart/README.md

 ## Project Description
-The key objective of the project is to uncover patterns in the purchasing habits of Instacart shoppers and provide recommendations based on the average shopper profile.
+The key objective of the project is to uncover patterns in the purchasing habits of Instacart shoppers and provide recommendations based on the average shopper's behaviour.

 **Main questions to answer:**
-- What shopper behaviour is at different hours of the day, different days of the week?
+- How many orders are made at different hours of the day, different days of the week?
 - How many items do people buy?
-- How many days pass before people place another order?
+- After how many days do people order again?
 - How many items do people buy since a previous order?
 - Which items are the best-sellers?
 - Which items are most frequently reordered?